Online Learning Tools

 As a part of our respons to the changes from face-to-face classes, the gradaute school is providing online tools for our students, TAs, and faculty.

 Need a crash course on navigating the ZOOM software?
-If yes, click on the link above for quick tips on making the most of your experience.
+If so, click on the link above for quick tips on making the most of your experience.

 6 tips for improving your work from home experience.

-WES has pulled together a site with resources to help instructors quickly transition to virtual teaching.
+These external resources can help instructors quickly transition to virtual teaching.
 There’s a ton of great resources to support you through this process.
 We hope you find them helpful.